 This TVNZ light entertainment series takes its name from a Little Feat song but the music on offer is predominantly country.
 The set is barn-like but “yee ha” trappings never overshadow the performances (although big hats are in plentiful supply).
 Actor and musician Andy Anderson is a genial host (getting confessional at one point about his days on the “lunatic sauce”) and there are two numbers from Beaver.
-Bluesman Sonny Day channels Willie Nelson and the other soloists are Gray Bartlett, Brendan Beleski and Australian singer Annette Moorcroft.
+Bluesman Sonny Day channels Willie Nelson; the other soloists are Gray Bartlett, Brendan Beleski and Australian singer Annette Moorcroft.

 After a run of hit short films involving creatures on the run, Chicken marked the feature debut of director Grant Lahood.
 Brit Bryan Marshall stars as Dwight, a fading pop star who fakes his own death as a career move.
 Meanwhile a crazed fowl rights-activist (Cliff Curtis), angered at Dwight's promotions for fried chicken, plots revenge.
 Though the romantic black comedy tanked at the box office, the story and performances did receive some positive notice, with Metro reviewer and musician Rick Bryant finding it "very funny ... very enjoyable".